jim-collier/x9git/project/design.md

 - No state of its own.
 Everything gitsby knows about a repo, it asks `git` for, so there is nothing to get out of sync and nothing to migrate.

-	- The one file it does read is the accounts config, and it is read-only from gitsby's side: it maps folders to accounts and nothing else.
+	- The one file it does read is the accounts config, and apart from `account set` it is read-only from gitsby's side: it maps folders to accounts and nothing else.
 Every value it yields is applied through the environment for the length of one command.
 See "Gitsby does have a config file" above for why that exception was made.

 ### UI